 This comforting Carrot Ginger soup is made with fresh carrots, a hint of ginger and a few spices that blend together to make the perfect meal prepped lunch or dinner!
 Simple, warm and comforting, this soup is just asking to be enjoyed all throughout these next few cold months.
-If you love hearty delicious soups like these, definitely also try this Tomato Basil Soup, this Potato Soup and this wonderful Chicken Pozole.

 Delicious Carrot Ginger Soup!